THE MAJOR ISSUES FACING TEENAGERS

 Violent video games can train our children to kill, glorify violence, desensitize them to suffering and legitimize and trivialize violence.
 One must remember that there are more significant factors, such as child abuse, domestic violence, gangs in the neighborhood, or growing up in a war zone, that are likely desensitize people to violence or increase violent behavior.

 What You Can Do:

-- Discuss with your children why they like playing certain violent video games.
+- Discuss with your children what they find appealing about playing certain violent video games.

 - Prevent young children from playing violent video games.

-- Replace violent video games with non-violent, stimulating, exciting, educational and interactive video games, which are fun and challenging, enhance knowledge, creativity, curiosity and imagination.
+- Replace violent video games with non-violent, stimulating, exciting, educational and interactive video games which are fun and challenging, and enhance knowledge, creativity, curiosity and imagination.